peteroupc/Numbers/docs/PeterO.Numbers.EFloatExtras.md

     public static PeterO.Numbers.EFloat Canonical(
         PeterO.Numbers.EFloat ed);

 Returns a canonical version of the given arbitrary-precision number object.
-In this method, this is the same as that object.
+In this method, this method behaves like the Copy method.

 <b>Parameters:</b>